Chart Color Schemes

 AreaSearch analysis reveals West Wollongong recording weaker employment conditions than most comparable areas nationwide

-West Wollongong has a well-educated workforce with significant representation in essential services sectors.
-The unemployment rate is 5.4%.
+West Wollongong has an educated workforce with high representation in essential services sectors.
+The unemployment rate was 5.4% as of September 2025.
+This is 1.6% higher than the Rest of NSW's rate of 3.8%.

 Conversely, agriculture, forestry & fishing shows lower representation at 0.1%.
-The area offers limited local employment opportunities based on Census working population vs resident population data.
-Over the past year, employment increased by 0.2%, labour force also rose by 0.2%, keeping unemployment stable.
-This contrasts with Rest of NSW where employment fell by 0.5% and unemployment rose by 0.4 percentage points.
-As of 25-Nov-25, NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National forecasts suggest total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to West Wollongong's employment mix indicates local employment should increase by 6.7% over five years and 13.9% over ten years, assuming constant population projections.
+The area offers limited local employment opportunities, with Census working population count versus resident population indicating this.
+Over a 12-month period ending September 2025, employment increased by 0.1% while labour force increased by 0.2%, keeping unemployment broadly flat.
+This contrasts with the Rest of NSW, where employment fell by 0.5%, labour force contracted by 0.1%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to West Wollongong's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment